cloudflare/workers-sdk/packages/miniflare/README.md

 #### Queues

-- `queueProducers?: Record<string, string> | string[]`
+- `queueProducers?: Record<string, QueueProducerOptions> | string[]`

-  Record mapping binding name to queue names to inject as `WorkerQueue` bindings into this Worker.
+  Record mapping binding name to queue options to inject as `WorkerQueue` bindings into this Worker.
 Different Workers may bind to the same queue name with different binding names.
-If a `string[]` of binding names is specified, the binding name and queue name are assumed to be the same.
+If a `string[]` of binding names is specified, the binding name and queue name (part of the queue options) are assumed to be the same.

 - `queueConsumers?: Record<string, QueueConsumerOptions> | string[]`